UoB-COMSM0166/2025-group-8/README.md

 Next Steps: Address collision and UI issues first, then iterate on level complexity and enemy behavior.

 ## Comprehensive User Evaluation Report: Game Difficulty and Usability Assessment Objective

 This comprehensive evaluation aimed to assess both the workload and usability experienced by users when playing our game at two different difficulty levels: L1 (easier) and L2 (harder).
 We utilized the NASA Task Load Index (TLX) to measure workload facets and the System Usability Scale (SUS) to evaluate system usability.
 This dual approach provides a holistic view of how different difficulty levels affect player interaction and satisfaction.

 Methodology
 The evaluations were conducted in a controlled setting with ten users.
 To mitigate learning effects, we employed a counterbalanced design where half of the users first played at difficulty level L1 and then L2, while the other half experienced the levels in reverse order.
 After playing each level, users completed the NASA TLX and SUS questionnaires.
 This method allowed us to capture both subjective workload and usability perceptions accurately.

+Statistical Analysis
+To determine the significance of the differences observed between the two difficulty levels, we conducted a Wilcoxon signed-rank test.
+This non-parametric test is suited for paired samples and was chosen due to its effectiveness in handling small sample sizes and non-normal data distributions.

+Test Statistic: The Wilcoxon W value calculated was 9.
+Comparison Threshold: With a sample size of 10 and an alpha value of 0.05, the critical value from statistical tables for the Wilcoxon test is 8.
 NASA TLX Results
 The NASA TLX scores highlighted significant differences in perceived workload: